hedzr/logg/README.md

 slog.SetColorMode()      // return to colorful mode
 ```

-The above settings modify and apply effects to all loggers globally.
+~~The above settings modify and apply effects to all loggers globally~~.

-`logg/slog` has no way to modify formats for certain a logger or sub-logger.
-We do believe that's normal action to keep a uniform output format.
+~~`logg/slog` has no way to modify formats for certain a logger or sub-logger.
+We do believe that's normal action to keep a uniform output format~~.

+Each sub logger or detached loggers keep their own output formats, which can be changed dynamically.

 The outputs: